Cheroxx/Cyberthreat-Intelligence/README.md

 #### DarkHotel

-DarkHotel is a hacker group engaging in highly focused and malicious attacks on C-level business executives and other high-profile individuals to compromise and steal valuable data.
+DarkHotel is a hacker group engaging in cyberespionage, highly focused and malicious attacks on C-level business executives and other high-profile individuals to compromise and steal valuable data.

-Also known as Tapaoux (a trojan calling card of the group)
+Also known as Tapaoux (a Trojan calling card of the group)

-Active 10+ years mostly in Asia, Russia, Japan, Germany, USA
+Active:  2007-present

+National affiliation:  South Korea?

 Tactics, Techniques & Procedures:
 ```
 Layered malicious attacks including mass P2P file-sharing infections
-Hotel Wi-Fi exploits
+Hotel Wi-Fi exploits, infecting WiFi networks of hotels popular with business executives
 Combination of spearphishing, advanced malware, Inexsmar malware, and botnet automation designed to capture confidential data
 2-stage malware infection:
 Stage 1 infection is usually a Tapaoux Trojan to gain access and enumerate for high value targets